 As Aye said, if we start with reflecting on the nature of the power we have as a community, as a currency of our pride, strength of our emotion, and ability to think creatively, we will be able to overcome our insecurity and vulnerability to influence a more symmetrical distribution of power.
 Inevitably, this will lead to better cooperation, collaboration and communication, creating more practically grounded conditions for real social change.

-To be continued – Who and How of Language Policy Hackathon, Part II
+To be continued – The What, Why, Who and How of the Language Policy Hackathon, Part II

 - Passmore, B.H., Inductive Reasoning, Information Symmetry, and Power Asymmetry in Organizations, University System of Maryland, USA, From the Encyclopedia of Information Science and Technology (3rd edition) DOI: 10.4018/978-1-4666-5888-2.ch077